henrikdchristensen/SDU-Data-Mining-Exam/README.md

    - Linux: TeX Live
 2. Install pandoc (https://pandoc.org/), make sure it can be found using `pandoc --version`.
 Otherwise, try to re-open terminal.
 3. Convert to pdf by running the following command from the `src` folder: `jupyter nbconvert --to pdf evaluation.ipynb`.

+# Using CUDA
+Run `conda install cuda -c nvidia` in conda enviroment (takes some time).
+Check it is installed using `nvcc -V`

+# Handling noise
+Be aware that labels for noise should be labeled "noise" to be handled correctly during evaluation metrics.
+Same is used in ELKI.